Call now in confidence immediate help & advice 24/7

 When it comes to alcohol dependence, the Plymouth Substance Misuse Needs Assessment [9] estimates that the rate of people who are suffering from alcohol dependence without receiving treatment is at 16.5 per 1,000 people.

-This statistic is higher than the national average.
+This statistic is higher than the national average, further highlighting the need for proper drug and alcohol rehab in Plymouth.

 Therefore, Plymouth is not exempt to the effects of drug and alcohol addiction.

-For each person who is suffering from drug or alcohol dependence in Plymouth are many more family members who are experiencing emotional and mental issues over their loved one’s addiction.
+For each person who is suffering from drug or alcohol dependence in Plymouth, there are many more family members who are experiencing emotional and mental stress over their loved one’s addiction.

-Clearly, the indirect effects of drug and alcohol addiction are myriad in communities such as Plymouth.
+Clearly, the indirect effects of drug and alcohol addiction are myriad in communities such as Plymouth, emphasising just how desperately effective drug and alcohol rehab care is needed.

-What is Drug and Alcohol Rehab in Plymouth?
+What is Drug Rehab and Alcohol Rehab in Plymouth Like?

-Two men in 1-1 therapy at a rehab in Plymouth
+Two men in individual therapy at a drug and alcohol rehab in Plymouth or near Plymouth

 The term ‘rehab’ is an abbreviation for the term rehabilitation.